ericdoppelt/Brickbreaker/README.md

 I thought this was a great assignment to get to learn how to use JavaFX.
 It incorporated a variety of elements of Java coding (such as I/O, Classes/Subclasses, data protection, and "good" classes/methods).
-My only complaint about the project is the time it took, but the responsibility to complete it—regardless of the time it takes—is on me solely, and I make a mistake.
+My only complaint about the project is the time it took, but the responsibility to complete it—regardless of the time it takes—is on me solely, and I made a mistake by starting so late.
 If I could have another day at this, I think I would be able to fix it; however, I know that I do not.